crystalrou07/group-page-showcase-cc24/README.md

 Lumaria has a universal healthcare system.
 Similar to other countries with a universal healthcare system, such as Australia and Canada, it is assumed that Lumarian health check-ups including blood pressure readings, cholesterol level tests and age-specific preventative scans, are provided without upfront fees.

 The travel points expense is only incurred once the policyholder completes the checklist and earns the reward.
 Therefore, the participation rate in the checklist program impacts the total expenses for SuperLife insurance.
 Travel is assumed to be an appropriate incentive for all ages, hence the willingness to complete the health check-ups will determine the participation rate in the program.
 The checklist participation rate was informed by the participation rate in Australian government-funded cancer screening programs, namely bowel cancer, breast cancer and cervical cancer.
 Similar to Lumaria’s health care, these programs were free, focused on early disease detection and were reasonably marketed as this program would be among SuperLife policyholders.
 The underlying trend in the data indicated increased participation with age, which was replicated in the assumed participation rate for the checklist program.
 Additionally, the participation rates for the screening programs were roughly increased by a factor of 0.3 to account for the incentivised nature of the checklist program and adjusted to a more linear trend for ease of use.

-Pricing
+**Pricing**
+.
 Investment return used to calculate the present value of profit is 4% higher than the interest rate for 20-year term Insurance and 5% higher for Single Whole Life Insurance (SPWL).
-The reason that SPWL Insurance investment rate is higher is that it invested in a longer period thus higher return.
+The reason that SPWL Insurance investment rate is higher is that it invested in a longer period thus higher return

-	Premiums are calculated by setting the pre-program profit margin to be 5%.
+.
+Premiums are calculated by setting the pre-program profit margin to be 5%

-	Commissions are assumed to be 80% of the premium for duration 1 and 2% afterward.
+.
+Commissions are assumed to be 80% of the premium for duration 1 and 2% afterward

-	Pre-programme expenses are assumed to be 200 Crowns for duration 1 and 25 Crowns afterwards.
+.
+Pre-programme expenses are assumed to be 200 Crowns for duration 1 and 25 Crowns afterwards

+.
 Post-Programme Expenses are assumed to be 200 + expenses load*80 Crowns for duration 1 and 25 Crowns afterwards.
 Where the expense load is the probability that the age group policyholder will finish the checklist is 50% for the age group 26-35,  60% for the age group 36-45, 70% for the age group 46-55, and 85% for the age group 56-65

-	Premium, commission, reserve increase and interest are assumed to be constant across pre and post program implementation.
+.
+Premium, commission, reserve increase and interest are assumed to be constant across pre and post program implementation

+.
 The effect of two interventions on mortality are assumed to be independent.

 **EXTERNAL DATA AND DATA LIMITATIONS**